aydayurtoglu/CS102-project/group/CanAvsar_log.md

 I watched some videos to learn how to write code to take picture with camera and implement this code to the Android Studio.

 ## April 27 - May 3
-I made some research and enrolled an Udemy course which is about the basics of Android Studio.
+I made some research and also enrolled an Udemy course which is about the basics of Android Studio.
+Watched a little, but trying to finish it as soon as I can.

 ## May 4 - May 11
 I have started writed some code of classes and continued to learn from the online course.
+It is a long course but when I finish it, I will have learned much about Android Studio.